jazeela221b/jazeela221b/README.md

 - 👋 Hi, I’m Jazeela P..@jazeela221b
 - 👀 I’m interested in... creating creativity to reality!
-- 🌱 I’m currently learning ...to my make interest possible
+- 🌱 I’m currently learning ...to my make my interest possible

-- 📫 How to reach me ...mail me at jazeela221.2020@gmail.com
+- 📫 How to reach me ...mail me at jazeela2020.221b@gmail.com

 <!---
 jazeela221b/jazeela221b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.